Cuff bracelet

 For the bracelet with two buttons and loops, you can measure your wrist and add 3cm to that and then add 2-3cm again for seam allowances (5-6cm in total).
 Or you can wrap the band around your wrist, mark how you need it and then add seam allowances.

 Seam allowances should be worked out by folding the denim and seeing how much it takes to have a comfortable fold.
 The thickness of denim also eats up a bit.
-When I make these bracelets my seam allowances at the ends are appx it’s 1,5 cm.
+When I make these bracelets my seam allowances at the ends are appx 1,5 cm.

 Main procedure

 I will first show in detail how to make the bracelet with two buttons and elastic loops.
-This is my favourite, as I have mentioned above and it is the best fit.
+This is my favourite, as I have mentioned above, and it is the best fit.
 For the other two options I will talk later on, briefly, to cover the differences.

 If you adding some lace, sew it on to the front side only.